-The glass pool house was designed to be completely separate from the main house, so that the homeowners can enjoy a sense of escapism from their daily lives.
+The glass pool house was designed to be completely separate from the main house so that the homeowners can enjoy a sense of escapism from their daily lives.
 The pool house is situated on a large wooden decking that extends several metres from the edge of the walls of glass.
 At night the decking and the pool house are illuminated by white LED lights installed to the roof at a slight angle.

 The contemporary aesthetic continues from the exterior of the pool house through to the interior where elegant grey tiles fill the floor and a division wall that runs along one length of the swimming pool.
-Behind this division wall is a private sauna, stream room and changing room.
+Behind this divisional wall is a private sauna, steam room and changing room.
 This offers an additional touch of decadence to the space and creates more facilities where the homeowners can relax.

 The roof of the pool house is gently arched which creates a welcoming atmosphere internally.
-The arched ceiling completed with light toned wooden beams softens the otherwise rectilinear structure.
+The arched ceiling completed with light-toned wooden beams softens the otherwise rectilinear structure.
 Painted white, the ceiling beautifully juxtaposes the grey tiling and black sightlines of the sliding doors.